sudhishmk/tektonlearning/Day3/README.md

         name: git-clone
       params:
         - name: repo-url
-          value: [https://github.com/YOUR_USERNAME/tekton-learning.git](https://github.com/YOUR_USERNAME/tekton-learning.git) # <-- IMPORTANT: CHANGE THIS
+          value: https://github.com/YOUR_USERNAME/tekton-learning.git# <-- IMPORTANT: CHANGE THIS
       workspaces:
         - name: source
           persistentVolumeClaim:
-            claimName: tekton-shared-workspace # Re-using the PVC from Day 2
+            claimName: tekton-shared-workspace-2 # Re-using the PVC from Day 2
     ```
     **Remember to replace `YOUR_USERNAME` with your actual GitHub username.**

 4.  **Apply and Run**:
     ```bash
-    # Ensure your PVC from day 2 still exists.
-If not, recreate it:
+    # Create a new pvc
-    # kubectl apply -f week1/day2/pvc.yaml
+    # kubectl apply -f week1/day3/pvc.yaml

     # 1. Apply the new generic Task
     kubectl apply -f week1/day3/task.yaml